ian-de-vries/Multi-Screen.js/README.md

 // takes in the animation type ('enter' or 'exit') and the animation command (must be valid) MultiScreen.set_default_animation(String type, String command);

-// takes in the animation type ('enter' or 'exit') and the animation command (must be valid) MultiScreen.set_default_animation_time(String type, Int time);
+// takes in the animation type ('enter' or 'exit') and the time command (must be and integer) MultiScreen.set_default_animation_time(String type, Int time);

 // takes in true or false to set the delay.